 Your doctor can help you find out the source of your symptoms.
 They can assess the existing signs and order bloodwork.
 Blood tests can find out what antibodies are present and measure the level of EBV in the body.
 The results can point to past EBV infections and whether EBV and lupus are now active.1,5

-Lupus, mono, and reactivated EBV treatments
+Lupus, mono, and reactivated Epstein-Barr virus treatments

 Discovering more about the link between lupus and EBV may lead to new treatment options.
 For now, doctors prescribe existing drugs to treat lupus.
 Since EBV and mono are viral, treatment usually centers on easing symptoms.